Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Black Bull of Clarence:

-The Black Bull of Clarence is a ‘Yorkist’ beast which descended to the Queen through Edward IV, the first king of England from the House of York.
+The Black Bull of Clarence is a ‘Yorkist’ beast that descended to the Queen through Edward IV, the first king of England from the House of York.

 Seen as a symbol of strength, Edward IV used the Black Bull, as did his brother, Richard III, the last York king.